Gulf States Dive and Rescue 2026 O: 504-362-5731 TEXT :504-382-1097

 Additionally, course includes a mass casualty exercise involving no fewer than seven occupants, comprising both weighted manikins and live participants.

-The six hour, performance based didactic session addresses familiarization, discussion and table top exercises covering four landing positions (up right, turtled, lateral and angled) while also addressing the eight canal features that will impact your scene assessment, set up and rescue techniques while addressing potential dangers including delta P, canal contaminates, obese, pregnant or disabled, conscious and unconscious occupants, jammed or obstructed doors escape and access options among other critical topics.
+The six hour, performance based didactic session addresses familiarization, discussion and table top exercises covering four landing positions (up right, turtled, lateral and angled) while also addressing the eight canal features that will impact your scene assessment, set up and rescue techniques while addressing potential dangers including delta P, canal contaminates, obese, pregnant or disabled, conscious and unconscious occupants, jammed or obstructed doors, escape and access options among other critical topics.
 Quick, concise recognition and communication to additional responding resources, understanding your teams’ limitations and appropriate resource acquisition are also important topics discussed.

 For departments interested in responding to submerged and unseen vehicles in water too deep to stand, we also offer a Quick-Rescue Diver TM (QRD) program.
-This is the first SCUBA related first response option backed by an internationally recognized SCUBA agency with a direct path to full SCUBA certification that can lead your divers on the path to recreational Advanced, Rescue Diver or Public Safety Diver certification.
+This is the first SCUBA related first response option backed by an internationally recognized SCUBA agency with a direct path to full SCUBA certification that can lead your divers on the path to recreational Advanced, recreational Rescue Diver, Dive Master or Public Safety Diver certification.
 However, with strict guidelines in place, rescuer certification is an option, not a requirement or additional expense.

-With courses peer reviewed by agencies such as Emergency Response Diving International, International Rescue Instructors Association (Canada), Public Safety Diving Association and Water Rescue Inc as well as others, our founder and Lead Instructor has been vetted at the instructor level by top water rescue and public safety professionals internationally and his experience as a flood disaster rescue coordinator, an aquatic motion picture rescue/stunt professional and live event water rescue coordinator will offer the experience in your course that your team demands.
+With courses peer reviewed by agencies such as Emergency Response Diving International, International Rescue Instructors Association (Canada), Public Safety Diving Association and Water Rescue Inc as well as others, our founder and Lead Instructor has been vetted at the instructor level by top water rescue and public safety dive professionals internationally and his experience as a flood disaster rescue coordinator, an aquatic motion picture rescue/stunt professional and live event water rescue coordinator will offer the experience in your course that your team demands.
 Upon completion of the online didactic or in-house lecture, the Canal Rescue and In-Water Vehicle Extrication class is a one-day class, excluding QRD (Call for QRD timeline).
 Price includes didactic presentation, Canal Rescue and In-Water Vehicle Extrication course material that addresses vehicles, light aerial transportation and other submerged platforms as well as the use of training props, submersible multi-scenario vehicle and credentials with a recommended refresher of every two years.
 For more information, please call, text or email: 504-382-1097 or Paul@Diveandrescue.org

 We've been covering this technique since 2022.
 Comparing to AED use, when a knowledgeable, practiced and equipped team arrives and quickly understands the mission and works together as a team, success is exponentially more likely.
-In circumstances where the terrain is conducive to the task, responding one person or where multiple young, elderly or compromised occupants may be present in the vehicle, this option is easier and safer to perform than depending on a submerged rescue.
+In circumstances where the terrain is conducive to the task, responding to one person or where multiple young, elderly or compromised occupants may be present in the vehicle, this option is easier and safer to perform than depending on a submerged rescue.

 Buoyant Vehicle Rescue